 - Suspended cover works differently between insurers and policies.
 Some may require you to provide evidence of financial hardship while others might let anyone suspend cover without condition.

 - Length of suspension.
 Some insurers might let you suspend cover for a full year, while others will limit you to only a few months.

 - Terms and conditions will apply.
 For example, you might be limited to only one premium suspension over the policy lifespan, and it might be restricted to no more than three months.
 Make sure you are familiar with all conditions before committing to this option.

 Life insurance policies are often more complex and multifaceted than others.
 This can make it more difficult to navigate, but also means there are many ways to reduce costs.

 - Share a policy.
-You can get a “bulk discount” with joint life insurance policies.
+You can often pay less overall or get a “bulk discount” with joint life insurance policies.

 - Shop around.
 It’s important to be aware of the downsides of switching life insurance policies, but it may still be worth considering.
 Whatever life insurance policy you have, it’s still only one option among many.
 Compare it side by side with other policies to see if you’re getting value for money.

 Compare life insurance

 You pay the same price as buying directly from the life insurer.

 We're not owned by an insurer (unlike other comparison sites).

 We've done 100+ hours of policy research to help you understand what you're comparing.